NicoFannelli/Tera-Ninja/README.md

-# Tera-Ninja
+# Tera Ninja

-This is a Tera-proxy script for ninja's, it will make your core skills a LOT faster, and it will cancel 7th AA.
+This is a Tera-proxy script for ninja's, it will make your core skills faster and smoother.
-The script is based on Bernkastels warrior script, so it will look terrible (code wise) (Obsolete)
+Not compatible with skill prediction and many other mods.